 This recipe is one of those simple things that have always made holidays special in our family.
 Every Christmas would find this on my grandmother’s table.
 And now, I get the opportunity to share her recipe with y’all.

-- 1 jar maraschino cherries (10 oz) drained, with juice reserved
+- 1 (10-ounce) jar maraschino cherries, drained with juice reserved

 - 1 cup raisins

 - Combine crushed graham crackers, pecans, cherries, raisins, coconut, marshmallows, and sweetened condensed milk in a large bowl and mix well.
 Add reserved cherry juice by the tablespoonful until the mixture comes together, but isn't too soft.
 I usually add between 2 and 3 tablespoons.

-- Turn out into a lightly buttered 9X13 dish and press flat into the pan with your hands.
-Chill at least 6 hours, then cut into bars.
+- Turn out into the prepared dish and press flat with your hands.
+Cover and chill at least 6 hours, then cut into bars.
+Keep refrigerated.